Azure/azure-kusto-microhack3/README.md

 ---
 ### Task 3: User defined Functions (Stored Functions) 🎓

-As part of the second microhack, task 9, you wrote a query that finds out how many records startswith "x", per device ID (aggregated by device ID) and renderd a piechart.
+As part of the second microhack, task 9, you wrote a query that finds out how many records startswith "x", per device ID (aggregated by device ID) and render a pie chart.
 Create a stored function that will contain the code of this query.
 Make sure the function works. </br></br>

 See the [create function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/functions) article.